bergmann-max/ansible_role_neofetch/README.md

 - `neofetch` is installed and available system-wide
 - `/etc/profile.d/neofetch.sh` is present, executable, and owned by `root`
 - The script is run automatically at login for interactive shells
+- `/etc/neofetch/config.conf` is present and readable by all users

 ## Directory Structure